ucsd-cse130/wi22/lectures/07-classes.md

 Thats it for today.

-We will see much more typeclass awesomeness in the next few lectures...
+We will see much more type class awesomeness in the next few lectures...